emahmi/Important-Topics-For-Developer/Topics.md

 3. How to create function
 4. How to create self executing function
 5. How to create class using function in javascript.
 Private, Public variables and functions
    1. What is prototype.
-How to create extension method
+How to create extension method.
 6. What is JSON object.
 How to create JSON object.
    1. JSON method JSON.stringify, JSON.parse
 7. What are element selectors.
 How many types of selectors